Ayush-B7/How-to-Play-Piano/README.md

 - Focus on rhythm and clarity

 6. Practice Basic Chords
--Chords are simultaneous notes played with a single hand that are essential for creating harmony -Start with basic chords like C Major, G Major or F Major -Focus on transistioning between different chords smoothly with both hands
+- Chords are simultaneous notes played with a single hand that are essential for creating harmony
+- Start with basic chords like C Major, G Major or F Major
+- Focus on transistioning between different chords smoothly with both hands

 7. Improving Rhythm and Timing
--Rhythm is essential to muscial performance -Practicing with a metronome to keep time can help you develop your internal clock -Practice playing the same simple song at different tempos
+- Rhythm is essential to muscial performance
+- Practicing with a metronome to keep time can help you develop your internal clock
+- Practice playing the same simple song at different tempos

 8. Developing Dynamics and Musical Expression
 - Playing dynamics involves the volume and intonation of a particular note or phrase in different ways